BOOK NAME: The Mother-Daughter Book Club

 Welcome to today’s book club meeting!

-This week we read the Spring section of The Mother-Daughter Book Club by Heather Vogel Frederick.
-The girls had a lot of new experiences during this season.
-Let’s head over to the meeting and talk about them!
+This week we read the Fall section of The Mother-Daughter Book Club by Heather Vogel Frederick.

-If you have read through Spring, click “See More” to go to the book club meeting.
+If you have read through Fall, click “See More” to go to the book club meeting.

-If you haven’t gotten that far yet, stop here!
+If you haven’t gotten that far, or if you’re still looking for a copy, stop here!

 words you might not have seen before.
 (All definitions